Type: Package

 significant_pairs

-Data frame of significant correlation pairs
+Data frame of significant pairs

 descriptive_stats

-List of analysis parameters
+List of input parameters

 See Also